vaxcrasher/spring-petclinic/README.md

   to work correctly (thanks again google).
 * Create credentials to connect to my DockerHub account (this required a token and the right user name)
 * Create a new Multibranch Pipeline Item named "PetClinic"
-  * Set up the Github connection
+  * Set up the Github connection (no credentials required - this is a public repo)

 ## Jenkinsfile Configuration and Build
 I initially tried to create my own Jenkinsfile but I quickly figured out that I would need to go through